Ecotrust/madrona/docs/features.rst

     in the "Create" menu.
 If not specified, the CamelCase model name will be used.
 Even though it is optional, this property is obviously highly recommended.

+.. py:attribute:: icon_url

+    Provide the path to an icon image to represent the feature, both in the menu and the tree view.
+Path can be an absolute http URL or relative to the MEDIA_ROOT directory.

 .. py:attribute:: show_template